Francker1/PokePets/README.md

+# PokePets!

+This repo shows a list of pets and you can search or like-him!

-# Getting Started with Create React App
+## Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).